Glinek/omniMath/readme.md

 | Angle Speed | `radPERs`, `RPM`, `degPERs` |
 | Torque | `NM`, `mNM`, `kNM`, `MNM`, `kgPERcm`, `ozPERin`, `gPERcm`, `tPERcm` |
 | Number Base | `dec` (Decimal), `hex` (Hexadecimal), `oct` (Octal), `bin` (Binary) |

+# License
+This library is licensed under Creative Commons CC BY 4.0 available [here](license) **You are free to:**
+- Share — copy and redistribute the material in any medium or format for any purpose, even commercially.
+- Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+The licensor cannot revoke these freedoms as long as you follow the license terms.

+**Under the following terms:**
+- Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+**Notices:**
+You do not have to comply with the license for elements of the material in the public domain or where your use is permitted by an applicable exception or limitation .
+No warranties are given.
+The license may not give you all of the permissions necessary for your intended use.
+For example, other rights such as publicity, privacy, or moral rights may limit how you use the material.

+# Author
+This library has been created by **Szymon *Glinek* Glinka** to help with development of custom firmware for PicoCalc